lorenzo-rovigatti/curveDNA/README.md

 ## Features

+* Can print the local bending and curvature as defined in [D. S. Goodsell and R. E. Dickerson, _Nucleic Acid Research_ (1994) **22** (24): 5497-5503](https://academic.oup.com/nar/article-lookup/doi/10.1093/nar/22.24.5497)
-* Optionally prints out an mgl file containing the positions of each base-pair centre of mass and phosphates. mgl files can be visualised with [cogli1](https://sourceforge.net/projects/cogli1/)
+* Can print an mgl file containing the positions of each base-pair centre of mass and phosphates. mgl files can be visualised with [cogli1](https://sourceforge.net/projects/cogli1/)
-* Optionally prints out to the standard output the sequence filename, the end-to-end distance and the "perfect" end-to-end distance (that is, the end-to-end distance of a perfect double-stranded B-DNA of the same length)
+* Can print the standard output the sequence filename, the end-to-end distance and the "perfect" end-to-end distance (that is, the end-to-end distance of a perfect double-stranded B-DNA of the same length)

 ## Installation